shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:function:: TSSslContext TSSslCertFindByName(TSSslVConn svc, char *name)

-   Look for a SSL context create from the :c:type`ssl_multicert.config` file.
+   Look for a SSL context create from the :c:type:`ssl_multicert.config` file.
 Use the server name to search.

 .. c:function:: TSSslContext TSSslCertFindByAddress(TSSslVConn svc, struct sockaddr const*)

-   Look for a SSL context create from the :c:type:`ssl_multicert.config` file.
+   Look for a SSL context created from the :c:type:`ssl_multicert.config` file.
 Use the server address to search.

 Example Uses
 ------------